Ohio Layoffs — April 1998

 |---|---|---|---|---|

-The largest notice was filed by Modern Tool & Die Co at its Cleveland facility, reporting 108 affected workers.
+The most significant filing came from Modern Tool & Die at its Cleveland facility, reporting 108 affected workers.
 Ameritech followed with 96 workers.

 This is the third consecutive month of declining layoff activity.

-The trends suggest a easing in workforce disruptions across Ohio, with filings falling below both recent and year-ago levels.
+The numbers illustrate a easing in workforce disruptions across Ohio, with filings falling below both recent and year-ago levels.
 The Information & Technology sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Ohio.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Ohio WARN notices, browse layoffs by state, or download the full dataset.